-- What is a Net Promoter Score?
+- What Is a Net Promoter Score?

-- Conditional Logic for NPS
+- Enabling Conditional Logic for NPS

 Requirements: You will need a Pro license level or higher to access the Surveys and Polls addon and use the Net Promoter Score field.

-What is a Net Promoter Score?
+What Is a Net Promoter Score?

 To get a Net Promoter Score, you’ll generally ask just one question: “How likely are you to recommend our company to a friend or colleague?”

 Users are then provided with a scale of numbers from 0-10, where 0 means that they’re extremely unlikely to recommend your company and 10 means that they are extremely likely to recommend your company.

-Add a Net Promoter Score Field to Your Form
+Adding a Net Promoter Score Field to Your Form

 Before we get started, you’ll need to install the Surveys and Polls addon.

-Create a New Form with NPS Templates
+Creating a New Form with an NPS Template

 If you’d like to get a jump start on your new form, you can use one of our NPS templates.
-To create a new form with one of these templates, you’ll need to go to WPForms » Add New.
+To do so, first go to WPForms » Add New in your WordPress dashboard.

 Here, you’ll see two NPS-related options under Select a Template.

-Edit an Existing Form to Add NPS
+Editing an Existing Form to Add an NPS Field

-View and Interpret Net Promoter Score Results
+Viewing and Interpreting Net Promoter Score Results

-View Your Net Promoter Score
+Viewing Your Net Promoter Score

-Interpreting a Net Promoter Score
+Interpreting Your Net Promoter Score

 % Promoters – % Detractors = Net Promoter Score

 In general, a score of 50 or higher is viewed as excellent and 70 or more is considered exceptional, though the standards can vary quite a bit between industries.

-Conditional Logic for NPS
+Enabling Conditional Logic for NPS

 To set this up, you’ll need to open the form builder and add a new field.
 Since we want to ask an open-ended question in our example, we’ll add a Paragraph Text field.

-Then we’ll change the field’s Label to “What can we do to improve your experience?”
+Then, we’ll change the field’s Label to “What can we do to improve your experience?”